Diabos/DarkAI/README.md

 DarkAI is an AI-powered cybersecurity research system that crawls dark web (.onion) websites through the Tor network and classifies them as safe or malicious using Computer Vision (OCR) and Natural Language Processing (NLP).

 Unlike traditional scrapers that rely solely on HTML parsing, DarkAI analyzes visually rendered content, enabling effective analysis of JavaScript-heavy pages, obfuscated text, or image-based content.
-This project is intended strictly for academic research and is suitable as a B.Tech Final Year Major Project.

 ---

 ## Project Objectives